Yolean/kubernetes-mysql-cluster/README.md

 PhpMyAdmin has a login page where you need a mysql user.
 To allow login (with full access) create a user with your choice of password:

 ```
-kubectl -n mysql exec mariadb-0 -- mysql -e "CREATE USER 'phpmyadmin'@'%' IDENTIFIED BY 'my-admin-pw'; GRANT ALL ON *.* TO 'phpmyadmin'@'%';"
+kubectl -n mysql exec mariadb-0 -- mysql -e "CREATE USER 'phpmyadmin'@'%' IDENTIFIED BY 'my-admin-pw'; GRANT ALL ON *.* TO 'phpmyadmin'@'%' WITH GRANT OPTION;"
 ```